HasteGaming/classic/docs/charter.md

 - Respect each other.
   - This means time, space, and effort.
+    - Leaving without prior notice before a scheduled raid ends is not respecting others' time
+    - Participation matters, raids are balanced with you in mind.
   - Zero exceptions.
 - Come prepared to raid.
   - This means your character, your physical and mental wellbeing.